aspose-note/Aspose.Note-Reference-Tutorials/content/english/net/text-manipulation/apply-dark-theme-text/_index.md

 ### Can I revert to the original theme after applying the dark theme?
 Yes, you can modify the code to switch between themes based on your preferences.
 ### Where can I get support for Aspose.Note-related queries?
-For any assistance, visit the [Aspose.Note forum](https://forum.aspose.com/c/note/28) or explore the [official documentation](https://reference.aspose.com/note/net/).
+For any assistance, visit the [Aspose.Note forum](https://forum.aspose.com/c/note/28) or explore the [documentation](https://reference.aspose.com/note/net/).